You are here

 • Help your body use the protein in food to build muscle and tissues

-Too many calories can cause extra weight gain, which can burden the kidney.
-If you are overweight, some weight loss may be beneficial.
+Too many calories can cause extra weight gain, which can burden the kidneys.
+If you are overweight, some weight loss may be helpful.
 If weight loss is desired or you have diabetes, you should meet with a dietitian to set up a plan based on your kidney blood tests, current food choices, and daily activities.

 Related content